Flushing–Main Street station (IRT Flushing Line): 1970s to present

 As part of the 2015–2019 MTA Capital Program, New York City allocated $300 million to be used for projects to increase subway station capacity and to make them ADA accessible.
 One of the projects being funded will increase station circulation at Main Street.
 Four additional staircases would be added between the platforms and the mezzanine; additional street to mezzanine staircases would be added at the northeastern, northwestern and southwestern corners of Roosevelt Avenue and Main Street; and two new entrance staircases leading from the west-most area of the mezzanine to Roosevelt Avenue halfway between Main Street and Prince Street would be constructed.
 To provide space for the new staircases to and from the mezzanine, several employee rooms would be relocated.
 At the bottom of each new staircase, a new fare control area would be installed in the mezzanine, with four turnstiles.
 In addition, the project would strengthen or reframe the mezzanine wall liner and roof level beams, and the four existing platform-to-mezzanine staircases would be modified and would receive ADA-compliant handrails and guardrails.
+The project also included five countdown clocks, 15 digital information displays, and new cameras.
 The design for this project was completed in January 2020, and construction was to have started in September 2020.
 Work on the new staircases began in June 2022, with an estimated cost of $61 million; at the time, the work was expected to be complete in October 2023.

+The MTA announced in late 2022 that it would open customer service centers at 15 stations; the centers would provide services such as travel information and OMNY farecards.
+The first six customer service centers, including one at Flushing–Main Street, were to open in early 2023.
+The customer service center at the Main Street station opened in March 2023.
+The new staircases, entrances, and turnstiles were finished in November 2023; the project had cost $49 million, less than the original budget.
+The MTA announced in 2024 that it would replace the station's existing waist-high turnstiles with taller, wide-aisle turnstiles.